-I DE DUNDS The District Viridian Municipal Management District (the "District") is a conservation and reclamation district of the State of Texas, created pursuant to Article XVI, Section 59, Texas Constitution, as a governmental agency and body politic and corporate, by Chapter 3861, Texas Special District Local Laws Code, as amended (the "Act").
+summarized or described herein.
+THE BONDS conservation and reclamation district of the State of Texas, created pursuant to Article XVI, Section 59, Texas Constitution, as a governmental agency and body politic and corporate, by Chapter 3861, Texas Special District Local Laws Code, as amended (the "Act").
 The District encompasses approximately 2,194.37 gross acres of land located entirely within the corporate limits of the City of Arlington, Texas (the "City"), and within Tarrant County, Texas (the "County").
 The District is also located within the boundaries of Tax Increment Reinvestment Zone No. Six, Arlington, Texas (the "TIRZ").
 See "THE DISTRICT."
-The Issues The \$17,185,000 Viridian Municipal Management District Unlimited Tax Utility Improvement Bonds, Series 2021 (the "Utility Bonds") and the \$26,600,000 Unlimited Tax Road Improvement Bonds, Series 2021 (the "Road Bonds," and together with the Utility Bonds, the "Bonds") are being issued by the District pursuant to the Act; an election held within the District on November 4, 2008; in the case of the Utility Bonds, a bond order authorizing the issuance of the Road Bonds, a bond order authorizing the issuance of the Road Bonds (the "Road Bond Order," and together with the Utility Bond Order, the "Bond Orders"), each to be adopted by the Board of Directors of the District on September 14, 2021.
-Interest on the Bonds will accrue from the date of the initial delivery thereof to the underwriters listed on the cover page hereof (the "Underwriters"), and will be payable June 1 and December 1 of each year (each an "Interest Payment Date") at the rates set forth on the inside cover pages hereof, commencing June 1, 2022, until maturity or prior redemption.
+The \$19,620,000 Viridian Municipal Management District Unlimited Tax Utility Improvement Bonds, Series 2022 (the "Utility Bonds") and the \$25,240,000 Unlimited Tax Road Improvement Bonds, Series 2022 (the "Road Bonds," and together with the Utility Bonds, the "Bonds") are being issued by the District pursuant to the Act; an election held within the District on November 4, 2008; in the case of the Utility Bonds, a bond order authorizing the issuance of the Utility Bonds (the "Utility Bond Order") and, in the case of the Road Bonds, a bond order authorizing the issuance of the Road Bonds (the "Road Bond Order," and together with the Utility Bond Order, the "Bond Orders"), each to be adopted by the Board of Directors of the District on September 13, 2022.
+Interest on the Bonds will accrue from the date of the initial delivery thereof to the underwriters listed on the cover page hereof (the "Underwriters"), and will be payable June 1 and December 1 of each year (each an "Interest Payment Date") at the rates set forth on the inside cover pages hereof, commencing June 1, 2023, until maturity or prior redemption.
 The Bonds will be issued in principal denominations of \$5,000 or any integral multiple thereof.
-Redemption of the Bonds Optional Redemption: The Bonds maturing on and after December 1, 2028, are subject to optional redemption by the District, in whole or in part from time to time, on December 1, 2027, or on any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
-See "THE BONDS - Redemption of the Bonds - Optional Redemption."
-Mandatory Redemption: The Utility Bonds maturing on December 1 in the years 2037, 2039, 2043 and 2047 are term bonds (the "Utility Term Bonds") and the Road Bonds maturing on December 1 in the years 2037, 2039, 2043 and 2047 are also term bonds (the "Road Term Bonds") which have certain mandatory redemption provisions as set forth herein under "THE BONDS - Redemption of the Bonds - Mandatory Redemption."
-Sources of Payment The Bonds are secured by a pledge of and lien on certain pledged revenues (the "Pledged Revenues").
-The Pledged Revenues consist of (i) revenues derived from the levy of a continuing, direct annual ad valorem tax by the District, without limit as to rate or amount, levied against all taxable property located within the District in accordance with the Act and Article III, Section 52 (with respect to the Road Bonds) and Article XVI, Section 59 (with respect to the Utility Bonds) of the Texas Constitution (collectively, "Unlimited Tax"), and (ii) certain annual contract payments from the City consisting of Tax Increment Payments (herein defined) derived from taxation of real property within the boundaries of the TIRZ (the "TIRZ Revenues").
+Redemption of the Bonds Optional Redemption: The Bonds maturing on and after December 1, 2029, are subject to optional redemption by the District, in whole or in part from time to time, on December 1, 2028, or on any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
+See "THE BONDS - Redemption of the Bonds -Optional Redemption."
+Mandatory Redemption: The Utility Bonds maturing on December 1 in the year 2048 (the "Utility Term Bonds") and the Road Bonds maturing on December 1 in the year 2048 (the "Road Term Bonds") are term bonds which have certain mandatory redemption provisions as set forth herein under "THE BONDS - Redemption of the Bonds - Mandatory Redemption."